jeff665547/English/Writing/IELTS Liz/Questions.md

 in order to provide security for their family.
 Do you think money is an important factor when choosing a job?
 What other factors should be considered?

+# GT Letters
+(16 letter questions)

+1. Letter of Instruction

+You have just spent a week with a friend on holiday.
+When you got home, you realised you had left your wallet there.

+Write a letter to your friend.
+In your letter:

+1. thank your friend for the holiday
+2. explain that you left your wallet in their house
+3. give them instructions of how to send it back to you

+2. Asking for a Letter of Reference

+You are applying for a job and need a letter of reference.

+Write a letter to a former teacher.
+In your letter:

+1. give details of the job
+2. explain why it is important to you
+3. suggest what information your teacher could put in the reference

+3. Letter of Advice

+A friend has written to you asking for advice about a problem at work.
+You have had a similar problem in the past.

+Write a reply to your friend.
+In your letter:

+1. tell your friend you understand the problem
+2. explain what happened to you in the past
+3. suggest possible solutions to the problem.

+4. Letter of Complaint

+Work is being done on the street where you live.
+The noise is disturbing you.

+Write a letter of complaint to your local council.
+In your letter:

+1. introduce yourself
+2. explain what the problem is
+3. suggest solutions to the problem

+5. Letter of Complaint

+You recently ordered something online.
+When the delivery came it was not complete.

+Write a letter to the company.
+In your letter:

+1. explain what you ordered and what was missing from your delivery
+2. explain the importance of this delivery
+3. ask for a replacement item to be sent

+6. Letter of Complaint

+You bought a TV a week ago but when you got home you discovered it did not work properly.
+You called customer service to report the problem but you have not yet received any help.

+Write a letter to the company and in your letter:

+1. introduce yourself
+2. explain the problem
+3. and state what action you would like from the company

+7. Letter of Application

+You saw an advert in the newspaper asking for volunteers to help run a charity event.

+Write a letter of application to the organisers.
+In your letter:

+1. explain why you are interested in helping
+2. give details suitable past experience
+3. suggest ways you might help with the event

+8. Letter of Request

+You need to take leave from your work of over one month for personal reasons.

+Write a letter to your boss.
+In your letter:

+1. explain the reason for the leave and the length of leave you need
+2. explain how you will keep up-to-date while you're away
+3. suggest how your work could be covered while you are away

+9. Letter of Resignation

+You have decided to resign from your work in order to try a new field.

+Write a letter of resignation to your boss.
+In your letter:

+1. tell your boss of your decision and explain why you are leaving
+2. explain what you have learnt from your current job and how you feel about leaving
+3. ask for a letter of reference

+10. Letter of Arrangement

+You have organised to go on holiday with your friend.
+However, you must change your plans.

+Write a letter to your friend.
+In your letter:

+1. tell them how much you are looking forward to the holiday
+2. explain why you must change your plans
+3. suggest alternative arrangements

+11. Letter of Acceptance

+A friend has offered you some work in his company.
+You are currently employed and not able to start for three months.

+Write a reply to your friend.
+In your letter:

+1. give details of what you know about his company
+2. explain your current situation
+3. give your answer to the offer and explain why

+12. Letter of Invitation

+Write a letter to your friend who lives in another country and in your letter:

+1. Invite him/her to a public event in your country.
+2. Describe the public event.
+3. Explain about other plans you have for your friend when he/she will visit.

+13. Letter of Invitation

+Last month you had an overseas holiday with some friends where you stayed at their house.
+They have just sent you some holiday photos.

+Write a letter to your friends.
+In your letter:

+1. thank them for the holiday and the photos
+2. explain why you didn't write earlier
+3. invite them to come and stay with you

+14. Letter of Apology (Formal)

+Write a letter to your boss apologising for the recent meeting you missed at work.

+1. Apologise for missing the meeting.
+2. Explain what happened.
+3. Say what you will do to compensate.

+15. Letter of Apology (Informal)

+Write a letter to a friend.
+You have borrowed something from your friend and it got damaged.

+1. Apologize for damaging the product
+2. Explain what happened
+3. Say how are you going to fix the issue

+16. Letter of Amendment

+You recently read an article in newspaper about someone you know personally.
+You found some information is wrong.
+Write a letter to editor to inform him about it.
+Use following points:

+1. What is the article about?
+2. What is the error?
+3. What you expect an editor to do?